 Title: Decentralisation of Peru’s tropical forest protection programme (CBC II)

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), through the International Climate Initiative (IKI)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) as part of the International Climate Initiative (IKI)

-Lead executing agency: Ministerio del Ambiente (MINAM)
+Lead executing agency: Ministry of Environment (Ministerio del Ambiente - MINAM)

 Overall term: 2014 to 2018

 There are around 65 million hectares of tropical forest in Peru’s Amazon region.
 Titles to more than 12 million hectares of this land have been signed over to 1,500 indigenous communities.
 The majority of the population lives below the poverty line and, in order to ensure their survival, many people resort to unsustainable forms of forest management.
 The construction of new roads, illegal logging, gold mining and forest conversion to agriculture are on the rise and pose a growing threat to biological diversity and therefore also to the livelihoods of the indigenous population.